muri11as/Tails-and-TUF/Metadata production/README.md

 	Source: https://docs.google.com/document/d/1n-4G8cfuGMCBwXDgkj52DuBhRG5Di6YW9p8IaH-fIxc/edit?pli=1#
 ========================================================================================================================
-	1. Download all files into a folder of your choosing **After downloading, place all files in the Config Files folder, in the same folder as the scripts.**
+	1. Download all files into a folder of your choosing **After downloading, place all files in the Config Files folder, in the same folder as the scripts.
 	2. Open all config.txt files
-		setupconfig.txt
+		-setupconfig.txt
-		keyconfig.txt
+		-keyconfig.txt
-		repoconfig.txt
+		-repoconfig.txt
-		targetconfig.txt
+		-targetconfig.txt
 	3. Setup all of your config files to your preference
 	4. MAKE SURE ALL FILES IN THIS FOLDER REMAIN IN THE SAME FOLDER:
 		SETUPCONFIG.TXT:
 			PATHTODIRECTORY
 			PATHTOTARGETS
-			OLDTARGETSPATH
+			REPO
 			OLDREPO
 			LIVEREPO
 			-Change PATHTODIRECTORY: To your current directory where this folder is.